Jump to Navigation

 This is a three phase machine so the first thing I did was order a CNC rated rotary phase converter.
 The original intent was to just use the driver electronics and replace the BOSS 6 LSI-11 based industrial micro computer from Digital Equipment Corp with a PC running Windows XP and ArtSoft's Mach 3.

 After stripping out the controller and its power supply there was plenty of room for a PC and the parallel port breakout board needed to interface the PC to the Bridgeport's driver electronics.
-You can see the darlington transistor modules and driver cards at the back of the cabinet.
+You can see the Darlington transistor modules and driver cards at the back of the cabinet.

 The discarded controller components.

-Alas, this strategy proved impossible due to the fact that the Bridgeport driver electronics are somewhat delicate and require supply voltages to be in a narrow range, something that it's difficult to acheive with even a "CNC Rated" phase converter.
+Alas, this strategy proved impossible due to the fact that the Bridgeport driver electronics are somewhat delicate and require supply voltages to be in a narrow range, something that it's difficult to achieve with even a "CNC Rated" phase converter.
 I got the machine running for about 10 minutes before the outputs blew on both the X and Z axes.

 The machine came with two cabinets, the large electronics cabinet on the side and a much smaller power cabinet on the back.
 I removed the large cabinet from the side and discarded it and then moved the smaller cabinet from the back to the side position so I could scoot the machine up against the back wall of my shop.
 In addition to the 90 volt axes power supply transformer the electrical cabinet also contained current limiting reactors for each axis that looked like transformers.
-Once these were removed there was plenty of room for the PC motherboard and other componenets.
+Once these were removed there was plenty of room for the PC motherboard and other components.

 But there was one problem, the Gecko drives need a power supply that delivered no more than 80 volts and the stock supply was reading closer to 90.
-It also proved impossible to get consistant voltages out of the transformer connected to the rotary phase converter so I chose to only use the two outer coils and connect them directly to the sigle phase 230 volt mains, their phases 180 apart.
+It also proved impossible to get consistent voltages out of the transformer connected to the rotary phase converter so I chose to only use the two outer coils and connect them directly to the sigle phase 230 volt mains, their phases 180 apart.

-To address the voltage problem I peeled away the outer insulation of the two outer coils and removed enough turns of wire to reduce the output voltage after the recifiers to a safe 75 volts.
+To address the voltage problem I peeled away the outer insulation of the two outer coils and removed enough turns of wire to reduce the output voltage after the rectifiers to a safe 75 volts.

 I re-used the original axis power supply filter capacitors and rectifiers to build the new 75 volt power supply.